Creating Learning Outcomes

 Often we develop broad goals first, then break them down into specific objectives.
 For example, if a goal is for learners to be able to compose an essay, break it down into several objectives, such as forming a clear thesis statement, coherently ordering points, following a salient argument, gathering and quoting evidence effectively, and so on.

-State the condition, if any, under which the behavior is to be performed.
+State the conditions, if any, under which the behavior is to be performed.
 Consider the following conditions:

 - Equipment or tools, such as using a laboratory device or a specified software application.